 All of the templates that I checked looked relatively modern.
 All of the templates are also responsive, which gives you the ability to showcase your new site from any device available.

-The only problem here is that there’s only a handful of free templates to use.
+The only problem here is that there are only a handful of free templates to use.
 Other templates are within a broad price range that goes as high as $79.
 If you’re not skillful enough to design your own site from the ground up, consider a template purchase as an investment.
 Although it may not seem that important, a premium template will allow you to handle elements that you could not design on your own.

 This is an area where Webflow stands far above the competition when we’re considering free website builders.
-Although it may feel complicated to begin with, you will learn how to use the editor within a few days.
+Although it may feel complicated, to begin with, you will learn how to use the editor within a few days.
 At that point, you will then realize that there’s not much you can’t do with the Webflow editor.

-While other free website builders like Wix and Squarespace use sections to control the layout of a web page, Webflow introduces boxes.
+While other free websites builders like Wix and Squarespace use sections to control the layout of a web page, Webflow introduces boxes.
 Anyone with some experience in web design will be familiar with the concept.
 Place a container on a page.
 Then control it to restrain the elements which can go in it.
 Want another container?
 Simply add a new one inside the previous box, and you will have more room to run experiments.